-Automotive Industry of Pakistan: Pakistan is the 33rd largest country in the world with a population of about 220 million people.
+Automobile industry of Pakistan: Pakistan is the 33rd largest country in the world with a population of about 220 million people.
 The automotive industry of Pakistan is considered one of the odd industries.
-3 major companies in Pakistan are dominating the automotive industry, especially the car industry.
+3 major companies in Pakistan dominate the automotive industry, especially the car industry.
 These 3 major companies are Toyota, Honda, and Suzuki.
 One of the fastest-growing industries in Pakistan is the car industry.
-From the year 2014 to 2018 Automotive industry increased their sale by 171%.
+From the year 2014 to 2018 Automotive industry increased its sales by 171%.
 About 1.9 million people are employed in the industry.
 There are about 3200 automotive manufacturing plants in Pakistan with an investment of Rs 95 billion.
 Annually more than 200,000 vehicles and 1.8 million motorcycles are produced in Pakistan.

-According to the Ministry of Industry and Production, the National Motor plant in Karachi manufactured the first vehicle in 1953.
+Automobile industry of Pakistan.
+According to the Ministry of Industry and Production, the National Motor Plant in Karachi manufactured the first vehicle in 1953.
 General Motors facilitated the production of Vauxhall cars and Bedford trucks.
-The plant also assembled the buses, trucks, and cars subsequently.
-Ford pickups, Ford Kombi and Ford Anglia were introduced by Ali Automobiles after the partnership with Ford trucks.
+The plant also assembled the buses, trucks, and vehicles subsequently.
+Ford pickups, Ford Kombi, and Ford Anglia were introduced by Ali Automobiles after the partnership with Ford trucks.
 Car battery production was also started in 1953 by Exide Pakistan.

 Allwin Engineering started manufacturing and importing precisions auto parts in 1961.
 Wazir Ali Engineering partnered with Lambretta and started manufacturing of Lambretta TV200 scooter in 1962.
 At the same time, Kandawala Industries started manufacturing the CJ 5, CJ 6, and CJ 7 series Jeep.
 General Tyre Pakistan started manufacturing in Karachi in 1963, while Hye Sons introduced Mack Truck.